TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/machine/pmsm/index.rst

       Calculate the next state of the system.

-      :param matrices: A SimpleNamespace object containing the state-space model matrices A and B.
+      :param matrices: A SimpleNamespace object containing the state-space model matrices A, B and D.
       :type matrices: SimpleNamespace
       :param u_abc: Converter three-phase switch position or modulating signal [p.u.].
       :type u_abc: 1 x 3 ndarray of floats